And other simple DIY Antenna Contraptions

 Below is a Jungle Antenna at my backyard “antenna test range”.
 Hung from a tree so the feedpoint was about 18 feet above ground and about 15 feet away from any metal objects.
 I used the antenna impedance meter to measure the impedance at the design frequency of 51.0 MC.
 The antenna measures 51+j0 ohms, close enough to 50 ohms, yielding an SWR of 1:1, the desired outcome within the accuracy of this meter.
 What does that mean?
 It means that this antenna will efficiently radiate almost all of the transmit power you send it.
 Your goal.

 The white object is the lower insulator, the silver PL-259/SO-239 connections are visible with the black coaxial cable heading downward.
 The gray wire is the 52 inch vertical radiator wire, 3 black wire radials are evident.
-The green nylon cord ties the SO-239 to the insulator, taking the strain off the soldered wire connection (the insulator is not electrically necessary).
+The green nylon cord ties the SO-239 to the insulator, taking the strain off the soldered wire connection (the insulator is not electrically necessary, the knot has insignificant inductance here).
 The 3 black radial wires are soldered together and then soldered to the “ground” flange of the SO-239 to form the ground plane.
 See below photo’s.